British Police Officers To Train Iraqi Counterparts

 LONDON -- A group of British police officers have traveled to the southern Iraqi city of Basra in order to train local police forces, Britain's Foreign Office said Wednesday.

 Commenting on the deployment, Foreign Office Minister Liz Symons said, "Security is an essential part of building a stable and prosperous future for the people of Iraq."

-Copyright 2013 Associated Press.
+Copyright Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 PoliceOne top 5

 - Wash. officer shot multiple times during domestic call dies

 - 84-year-old cop retires after 61 years on force

 - No charges for Charlotte officer who fatally shot Keith Lamont Scott